thanhcuong278/Employee_Management/README.md

-# Employee Management System
+# Employee Management

 ## Overview:
-The Employee Management System is a C++ application designed to manage employee data within a company.
+The Employee Management is a C++ application designed to manage employee data within a company.
 It allows managers to add, edit, remove, search, and print employee information.
 Employees can also view and update their personal information.

 >launch the file.exe directly to use the App.
 >Manager have full access to manipulate the data.